 Do routine inspections and use a caulking gun to fill in holes that mice have created, no matter how small those holes are.

-Where House Mice Get In
+Where Do House Mice Get In?

 A house mouse can get into your home through points at the very bottom to points at the very top.
-Here are a few of the many ways a mouse can enter your home using one of the talents listed above.
+Here are a few of the many ways a mouse can enter your home using one of the talents listed below:

 - Cracks in your foundation